S

 Because they don’t have a lot of fur to absorb their natural oils, you must bathe them at least once a week using high-quality shampoo.

-It’s always best to ask your vet which shampoo to buy as your cat could have extremely sensitive skin.
-In addition, their ears need a good clean with Q-tips regularly, and their nails need trimming.
+It’s always best to ask your vet which shampoo to buy, as your cat could have extremely sensitive skin.
+In addition, their ears need a good cleaning with Q-tips regularly, and their nails need trimming.

-Expect to spend between $5 to $20 on grooming each month.
+Expect to spend between $5 and $20 on grooming each month.

 Veterinary Expenses